scottpiercew/jotDown/README.md

 ## Storage

-- Notes are saved in the browser's IndexedDB using the pollyfill [localForage 1.7.3](https://localforage.github.io/localForage/)
+- Notes are saved in localStorage for offline functionality

 ## Setup